-Are you still holding onto an old broken laptop?
-Or an extra printer?
+Are you still holding onto an old broken laptop or an extra printer?
 Maybe you kept your PS3 after upgrading to a PS4.
-If you have electronics that are no longer usable, destroy the hard drive and then recycle them.
+If you have electronics that are no longer usable, destroy the hard drives and then recycle them.
 If they still work but you don’t need them, then sell or donate.

 Preparing for a PCS move can be a long and frustrating process.
 The sooner you begin your PCS purge, the less you will pay the movers to pack.
 And, with all the money you make from a yard sale, you can buy new things for your next home!